Warning: You are now entering 1984!

 1984, a satirical novel written by George Orwell in 1948, features a dystopian world filled with telescreens, Thought Police, and totalitarianism.

-Winston Smith, the protagonist, lives in constant fear of being detected by the dreaded Big Brother for his curiousity about the "Brotherhood" as well as his Thought crimes.
+Winston Smith, the protagonist, lives in constant fear of being detected by the dreaded Big Brother for his curiosity about the "Brotherhood" as well as his Thought crimes.

-Students will reflect on the freedoms they are currently entitled to in contrast to the simulated 1984 environment recreated in room 209.
+Students will reflect on the freedoms they are currently entitled to in contrast to the 1984 environment depicted in the novel.

 |